WalleyYang/til/README.md

-# Today I Learned
+# Notes
-This is a repo sharing a collection of small things I learned.
+This is a repo for keeping notes on various subjects.

-The idea came from https://github.com/jbranchaud/til.